-- Proposal reviewer for Water Resources Research Institute Program (WRRI)
+- Proposal reviewer for National Science Foundation (NSF) and Water Resources Research Institute Program (WRRI)

-- Manuscript reviewer for Biodegradation, Bioresource Technology, Environmental Science and Technology, Environmental Science: Water Research & Technology, Environmental Toxicology and Chemistry, Green Chemistry, International Biodeterioration and Biodegradation, International Journal of Environmental Science and Technology, Journal of Environmental Quality, Journal of Hazardous Materials, Microbial Ecology, Water Environment Research, Water Research, and Water Science and Technology.
+- Manuscript reviewer for Biodegradation, Bioresource Technology, Environmental Science and Technology, Environmental Science and Technology Letters, Environmental Science: Water Research & Technology, Environmental Toxicology and Chemistry, Green Chemistry, International Biodeterioration and Biodegradation, International Journal of Environmental Science and Technology, Journal of Environmental Quality, Journal of Hazardous Materials, Microbial Ecology, Water Environment Research, Water Research, and Water Science and Technology.

 - Member of American Society of Microbiology (ASM), American Chemical Society (ACS), Association of Environmental Engineering and Science Professors (AEESP), Society of Petroleum Engineers (SPE), American Water Works Association (AWWA), NACE Corrosion, and Sigma Xi.